 Critics weren’t enthusiastic about the film either.
 They accused the filmmaker of nepotism (Bogdanovich and Shepherd were an item in real life) and ridiculed Shepherd’s work.
 Personally, I thought she did a fine, fine job.
 Under Bogdanovich’s watchful eyes, Shepherd gives a persuasive performance.
 Later, the actress got recognition for being a splendid comedienne, and you can see glimpses of her comedic ability here.

-Leading actor Brown, who committed suicide a few years after he made the movie, is excellent too.
+Leading actor Barry Brown, who committed suicide a few years after he made the movie, is excellent too.
 The supporting cast is fantastic.
 Cloris Leachman (Young Frankenstein) plays Shepherd’s birdbrained mother.
 Mildred Natwick (The Quiet Man) steals every scene she’s in as Brown’s snobbish aunt.
-Eileen Brennan (Private Benjamin) plays a socialite.
+Eileen Brennan (Private Benjamin) plays a socialite and shes’ great too.

 Conclusions & Final Thoughts:

 Daisy Miller is definitely better than its reputation suggests.
-I can sort of see why audiences rejected the movie — it’s a subdued, low-paced costumer, not the kind of thing big hits are made of.
-But it is a rather intelligent approach to Henry James’s excellent novella and much much better than Bogdanovich’s subsequent work.
+I can sort of see why audiences rejected the movie — it’s a subdued, low-paced costumer, not the kind of thing blockbusters are made of.
+But it is a rather intelligent approach to Henry James’s well-regarded novella and much much better than Bogdanovich’s subsequent work.
 Color, 91 minutes, Rated G.